 Communicating with someone with a learning disability may make you think about your tone of voice and your body language, as well as the words you use and remind you that communication is not just about talking, but also listening.

 Remember, everybody is unique, so take the time to ask the person you're communicating with what works best for them.

-This information is designed to provide a brief introduction to communication, and the problems faced by someone with a learning disability.
-It also contains tips on how you can be a better communicator, and how you can help someone with a learning disability to get their message across.
+This information is designed to provide a brief introduction to communication and the problems faced by someone with a learning disability.
+It also contains tips on how you can be a better communicator, and how you can help someone with a learning disability get their message across.